OpenNebula/docs/source/deployment/vmware_infrastructure_setup/overview.rst

 This Chapter is organized in the :ref:`vCenter Driver Section <vcenterg>`, which introduces the vCenter integration approach under the point of view of OpenNebula, with description of how to import, create and use VM Templates, resource pools, limitations and so on; the :ref:`Networking Setup Section<virtual_network_vcenter_usage>` section that glosses over the network consumption and usage and then the :ref:`Datastore Setup Section <vcenter_ds>` which introduces the concepts of OpenNebula datastores as related to vCenter datastores, and the image (VMDK) management made by OpenNebula.

-After reading this Chapter, the next step should be proceeding to the :ref:`Operations guide <operation_guide>` to learn how the Cloud users can consume the cloud resources that have been set up.
+After reading this Chapter, you can delve on  advanced topics like OpenNebula upgrade, logging, scalability in the :ref:`reference  the next step should be proceeding to the :ref:`Operations guide <operation_guide>` to learn how the Cloud users can consume the cloud resources that have been set up.

 Hypervisor Compatibility
 ================================================================================